-Ezekiel Ansah, a defensive end from BYU, rounded out the top-five of the draft when he was selected by Detroit.
+Ezekiel Ansah, a defensive end from BYU, rounded out the top five of the draft when he was selected by the Detroit Lions.
 He has had a good career so far, finishing with double-digit sacks in two seasons.
 He had the third-most sacks in the league with 14.5 and his only pro-bowl selection in 2015.

 Gap in Success

 RELATED: Relive the Herschel Walker Trade That Changed NFL History